SkayoCrafts/Sidebar-Shortcuts/DOCS.md

 You can find the plugin settings in the Control Panel, at *Settings* → *Sidebar Shortcuts*.
 Once there, you'll find a table where you can add your shortcuts.
 Just enter the label on the left and the link on the right.
-After configuration, you can find your shortcuts at the bottom of the sidebar!
+After configuration, you will find your shortcuts at the bottom of the sidebar!
 Just click on them to use them.

 ## Configuration File